aspose-slides/Aspose.Slides-API-References/content/androidjava/english/com.aspose.slides/textframe/_index.md

 ```

-Highlight all matches of regular expression in text frame text using specified color.
+Highlights all matches of the regular expression with the specified color.

 --------------------

 > ```
-> The following sample code shows how to Highlight Text using regular expression in a PowerPoint Presentation.
+> The following code sample shows how to highlight text in a TextFrame using a regular expression.
 >
 >  Presentation pres = new Presentation("SomePresentation.pptx");
 >  try {